arthurfincham/zzish-frontend/README.md

 Again, I should be able to pass this to the API as an offset to reduce calls.

 Will limit pagination to 10 pages of 10 gifs for now.

+Add handleClick functions to pagination buttons so that it cannot exceed range of 1-10